 The cost of a denture does not increase linearly with the number of teeth it replaces (whereas this is the case with dental implants, dental bridges, etc.,).
 Replacing 4 teeth with a partial denture will cost around $1200 – $1500, depending on the denture construction and materials.
 With each additional tooth added to the denture, costs increase by maybe $30 (or the cost of a single denture tooth and some small added materials cost).
 The bulk of the denture cost is for the lab work in fabrication and for materials to make the framework of the denture itself.

 Dentures provide a cost effective solution to replace failing teeth.
 There are generally two phenomena that compromise the long-term prognosis of a tooth, or teeth:

-- Tooth decay or fracture that cannot be adequately restored/fixed.
+- Tooth decay or fracture of tooth or dental filling that cannot be adequately restored/fixed.

 - Periodontal/”Gum” disease that has left teeth loose and with minimal bone support